magmide/purpose-talk/slides.md

 Iris
 used to verify soundness of Rust type system
-*and even to verify the correctness of code that uses `unsafe`*!
+*and even to verify the correctness of code that uses `unsafe`*! not using a decidable algorithm, but directly giving proofs tactics can help *search* for proofs, but they aren't guaranteed to find them -->
--->

 ---